Gympie Memorial Park: History

 Even before the end of hostilities, memorials were being erected by Australian communities to honour local people who had served and died during this international conflict.
 These memorials were a spontaneous and highly visible expression of national grief.
 To those who erected them, they were as sacred as grave sites.
 With British policy decreeing that the Empire war dead were to be buried where they fell, war memorials became substitute graves for the Australians whose bodies lay in battlefield cemeteries overseas.
 Great War memorials took a variety of forms in Australia, including honour boards, stone monuments, tree-line memorial avenues, memorial parks, and utilitarian structures such as gates, halls and clocks.
 In Queensland the soldier statue was a popular choice of monument, while the obelisk predominated in southern states.

 On 9 January 1919 a group of prominent citizens met to establish the Gympie and Widgee District Fallen Soldiers' Memorial Fund and to discuss how best to honour the community's war dead.
 Several alternatives were proposed, including a garden, a park, a scholarship and a stone "digger" monument.
-On behalf of his family – and as a tribute to his father William Henderson, who was one of the founders of Ferguson & Co.'s Union Sawmills in Gympie in 1868 – Mr Arthur Henderson offered as a site for a memorial park, a triangular parcel of land bounded by River Road and Reef and Young streets in Nash's Gully, in the heart of Gympie.
+On behalf of his family – and as a tribute to his father William Henderson, who was one of the founders of Ferguson & Co.'s Union Sawmills in Gympie in 1868 – Arthur Henderson offered as a site for a memorial park, a triangular parcel of land bounded by River Road and Reef and Young streets in Nash's Gully, in the heart of Gympie.
 This was Machine Area 12, occupied by the Union Sawmills until they moved to Nashville on the outskirts of Gympie in 1917.

-There were two main difficulties with the site offered by Mr Henderson: there was no direct access from Mary Street (Gympie's principal commercial thoroughfare); and it lay below the flood mark.
+There were two main difficulties with the site offered by Henderson: there was no direct access from Mary Street (Gympie's principal commercial thoroughfare); and it lay below the flood mark.
 Gympie had a long history of severe inundation from the Mary River, with flood levels having reached 25.45 m in 1893 and 22 m in 1898.
-The meeting suggested that Brisbane City Council's Parks Superintendent, Mr Harry Moore be asked to advise.
+The meeting suggested that Brisbane City Council's Parks Superintendent, Harry Moore be asked to advise.
 A horticulturalist and landscape gardener, Moore had been appointed as Brisbane's first Parks Superintendent in September 1912, a position he held until the early 1940s, and in 1914 had created the much-admired New Farm Park in Brisbane.
 In annual Mayor reports, Moore was thanked for his work in beautifying the parks and gardens of Brisbane, and his services were lent to Stephens Shire in 1916 to prepare a design for the Yeronga Memorial Park (constructed 1917–1921).

 By early February 1919 Moore had visited Gympie and reported on a number of proposed sites for a park or garden.
 He favoured the former sawmill site if access from Mary Street could be arranged, and if he could be assured that no serious damage from flooding would result.